Skip to main content

 max_queue_memory_usageMaximum size in bytes of the in-memory Ingest queue.2GiB

 max_queue_disk_usageMaximum disk-space in bytes taken by the Ingest queue.
-This is typically higher than the max in-memory queue.4GiB
+The minimum size is at least 256M and be at least max_queue_memory_usage.4GiB

 Searcher configuration